enioka-Haute-Couture/jqm/docker/README.md

 In this scenario, batch jobs are packaged inside a custom image.
 The server still uses an internal HSQLDB database.
 The result is a ready to run server already containing the jobs (which can in turn be triggered manually, or simply be scheduled).

-The only thing needed is to copy the batch files (jar(s) and deployment descriptor(s)) inside the job repository, and import the job decsriptor as in any deployment.
+The only thing needed is to copy the batch files (jar(s) and deployment descriptor(s)) inside the job repository, and import the job descriptor as in any deployment.

 An example Dockerfile would be:
 ```